The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Help with budgeting

-Another benefit of the thinkmoney Personal Account if you’re claiming Universal Credit is that when your benefits are paid in, money is set aside for your rent and bills.
+Another benefit of the thinkmoney Managed Current Account if you’re claiming Universal Credit is that when your benefits are paid in, money is set aside for your rent and bills.
 This means that you won’t have to manage your monthly Universal Credit payment and it could help with your budgeting.